oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/bridge.md

 	docker run --name oasys-bridge-container explorer-bridge-image
 	```

-##### 3. Copy Folder from Container to Host
+##### 3. Copy Directory from Container to Host

-Identify the folder you want to copy from the container.
-For this example, let's assume the static files are in `/app/out`.
+Identify the directory to copy from the container.
+In this example, assume the static files are in `/app/out`.

-Use the `docker cp` command to copy the folder to your host machine:
+Use the `docker cp` command to copy the directory to your host machine:

    ```bash
    docker cp oasys-bridge-container:/app/out ./build/out